ravi72munde/salesforce-labelvalue-chrome-extension/README.md

 Chrome extension for finding label values by API Name

 #Installation
-In Chrome-> Extensions click "Load unpackaged extensions..." and select the folder where the project files are stored.
+In Chrome go to : Settings-> Extensions click "Load unpackaged extensions..." and select the folder where the project files are stored.

 #Usage